 An impairment analysis is performed at each reporting date to measure expected credit losses.
-There were no expected credit losses March 2020 (2019: nil).
+There were no expected credit losses investment in joint ventures are pr resented at amortised cost, which is net of loss allowance, as follows:

-6. Investment in joint ventures
+6. Instment in joint ventures